by Rob Bluey and Ginny Montalbano

 – – –

 Rob Bluey is editor-in-chief of The Daily Signal, the multimedia news organization of The Heritage Foundation.
-Send an email to Rob.
 Ginny Montalbano is a contributor to The Daily Signal.
-Send an email to Ginny.
+The Daily Signal depends on the support of readers like you.
+Donate now.